The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/lgbtq-history-month.md

           description: >-
             Laverne Cox said that!
 Cox is an American actress and LGBTQ+ advocate.
-She rose to prominence with her role as Sophia Burset on the Netflix series Orange Is the New Black, becoming the first openly transgender person to be nominated for a Primetime Emmy Award in any acting category.
+She rose to prominence with her role as Sophia Burset on the Netflix series <i>Orange Is the New Black</i>, becoming the first openly transgender person to be nominated for a Primetime Emmy Award in any acting category.
           heading: Great job!
         incorrectanswer:
           description: >-
             Actually, Laverne Cox spoke those words!
 Cox is an American actress and LGBTQ+ advocate.
-She rose to prominence with her role as Sophia Burset on the Netflix series Orange Is the New Black, becoming the first openly transgender person to be nominated for a Primetime Emmy Award in any acting category.
+She rose to prominence with her role as Sophia Burset on the Netflix series <i>Orange Is the New Black</i>, becoming the first openly transgender person to be nominated for a Primetime Emmy Award in any acting category.
           heading: Not quite!
       options:
         - iscorrect: false